This is THE post I should have shared yesterday but I did not on account of a lack of time, natural light and inclination!

 We the jury… find the defendant, Orenthal James Simpson, NOT guilty of the crime of murder… upon Nicole Brown Simpson, a human being…

 For it was on a cold and dark Tuesday evening and I was returning home from my flower shop in the City of York in a car packed with fellow travellers including school bags, grocery shopping and a 11-week old baby, (thankfully silent!) as I turned on the radio to listen to the reading of THAT verdict from some 5,000 miles away.

-Alas, as it was not to be and at a distance of twenty two years, I thought it would be interesting to share the reactions of some other Simpson supporters and detractors and of their feelings about THAT verdict that I have published on my other blogs and as I felt that a little mischief was entirely appropriate, some ‘creative’ imagery has also been included.
+Alas, as it was not to be and at a distance of over twenty years – I thought it would be interesting to share the reactions of some other Simpson supporters and detractors and of their feelings about THAT verdict that I have published on my other blogs and as I felt that a little mischief was entirely appropriate, some ‘creative’ imagery has also been included.

 If you click on THIS link you can read the stories from Marcia Clark and Kris Jenner and you can also join Dominick Dunne as he takes a walk along THAT tiled walkway in Bundy Drive.

-And from her book Bitch, I have included a controversial essay by the fabulous Elizabeth Wurtzel over on my A Life in Headlines blog including a scathing indictment of Simpson’s guilt from the brilliant Andrea Dworkin and of her observations about the complicated relationship between Nicole and Simpson.
+And from her book Bitch, I have included a controversial essay by the fabulous Elizabeth Wurtzel including a scathing indictment of Simpson’s guilt from the brilliant Andrea Dworkin and of her observations about the complicated relationship between Nicole and Simpson.